Finding an Internship

 • UC Davis Undergraduate Research Opportunities in Ecology and the Environmental Sciences - A continuously updated list of undergraduate research opportunities related to ecology and the environmental sciences.
 Visit this page to learn more.

-• Students receiving Swift awards must be WFCB majors, and the award will go only to the student.
+• Only WFCB majors may apply (minors are not eligible), and the award will only go to the student.

 • Applications should demonstrate that the financial impact of the award will be instrumental in facilitating the learning experience, and not merely replacing existing funds for the same experience.
 The application should be brief; aside from the basic contact information, it should indicate: